-2.35.
-Items important to safety for the prevention or mitigation of accidents should be identified and evaluated.
-Accordingly, existing equipment and/or instrumentation should be upgraded or new equipment and/or instrumentation should be added, if necessary or beneficial for improving the plant's safety through a severe accident management programme.
+2.77.
+Items important to safety for accident management should be identified and evaluated to ensure they will fulfill their expected roles.
+If necessary or beneficial for improving the plant's safety existing equipment and/or instrumentation should be upgraded or new equipment and/or instrumentation should be installed.